Vivek Agnihotri: Film certification

 In 2017, Agnihotri was selected as convenor by the Ministry of Information and Broadcasting in the preview committee of 48th International Film Festival of India.
 The same year, he was selected as member on board of India's Central Board of Film Certification.

 ICCR

 On 15 September 2020, Agnihotri was appointed as cultural representative at Indian Council for Cultural Relations.
 He would represent Indian Cinema at ICCR.

 Urban Naxals

-In 2018, Agnihotri wrote Urban Naxals: The Making of Buddha in a Traffic Jam, in which he described individuals in academia and media who were allegedly colluding with Naxalites in a bid to overthrow the Indian government and were thus "invisible enemies of India" as "Urban Naxals".
+In 2018, Agnihotri wrote the book Urban Naxals: The Making of Buddha in a Traffic Jam, in which he described individuals in academia and media who were allegedly colluding with Naxalites in a bid to overthrow the Indian government and were thus "invisible enemies of India" as "Urban Naxals".

-Critics said the term is "vague rhetoric" that is designed to discredit intellectuals who are critical of the establishment and political right and to stifle dissent.
-Reviews in the Organiser and The New Indian Express had praised the work.
+Critics said the term is "vague rhetoric" that is designed to discredit intellectuals who are critical of the establishment and political right, and to stifle dissent.
 The Union Minister of Human Resource Development Smriti Irani endorsed Agnihotri's views of Jadavpur University and Jawaharlal Nehru University for having refused to screen Buddha in a Traffic Jam.

 National Kishore Kumar Award

-In 2022, Agnihotri has received the National Kishore Kumar Samman.
+In 2022, Agnihotri received the National Kishore Kumar Samman.